 Every support class has a teacher and a school learning support officer.
 Class teachers - in consultation with parents and carers and allied health professionals, where appropriate - are responsible for planning personalised learning and support for each student.

 Students in support classes have the opportunity to participate in the school and community activities their school offers, on the same basis as students in mainstream classes.
 Students also have access to:

 - itinerant support teacher (hearing or vision)

 - support teachers transition

-- specialist provisions available to students in mainstream classes including disability provisions from the Board of Studies Teaching and Educational Standards NSW for practical support in examinations
+- specialist provisions available to students in mainstream classes including disability provisions from the NSW Education Standards Authority (NESA) for practical support in examinations

 - access to transport assistance under the Assisted School Travel Program.